-Japanese side dishes are amazing.
+Japanese cuisine is a work of art, so are Japanese side dishes.
 They come with a variety of ingredients and tastes, which are healthy and delicious!

 Usually, side dishes are to add additional nutrition to your meal, like those veggie side dishes.
 They can also help you change your taste so you will not get bored with your main dish.